Ed-Deir, Petra: Nabataean

-The role of the Deir, which has been probably built in the mid-1st century CE, cannot be assessed with certainty, with hopes that further excavations could offer an answer.
+The role of the Deir, which was likely built in the mid-1st century CE, cannot be assessed with certainty, with hopes that further excavations could offer an answer.
 The suggestion that it served as a Nabataean royal tomb, based on external similarities with the Khazneh and the Tomb of the Roman Soldier is contradicted by the layout of the inner chamber and the apparently related structures in front of the Deir.
 The interior design does not contain any obvious burial, like in many tombs of Petra.
 However, the rock-cut chamber has a large central recess, a cella or adyton (innermost sanctuary), accessed by two short staircases, similar to those leading up to the cult podium of the Temple of the Winged Lions, which would be unusual for a tomb, as well as two low benches along the side walls, which suggest that the chamber was built to serve as a biclinium.
 Outside there are remains of a colonnade, a possible altar, and a round enclosure, possibly offering the frame for ritual performances which could be observed from a platform up on the plateau opposite the facade.
 The Deir can be interpreted as a private palatial complex with mixed residential, funerary and religious function, similar to the Tomb of the Roman Soldier complex.
 It could also have been, maybe together with the structures on the hill opposite the Deir, the site of large public religious events.

-An inscription that was found on the wall of a nearby structure while it was being cleaned in 1991, mentioned "the mrzh' of Obodat the god".
+An inscription that was found in a niche on the rockface above a cistern located opposite two other structures to the north of ed-Deir while it was being cleaned in 1991, mentioned "the mrzh' of Obodat the god".
 Mrzh is interpreted as a private religious group with a limited number of members.
-The inscription is located too far from the Deir, but may possibly indicate that the entire Deir complex was dedicated to the Nabataean king, Obodas I, who was deified posthumously.
+The inscription may be indication that the entire Deir complex was dedicated to a cult of worship centered around either a deity named Obodat for whom the Nabataean king, Obodas I was named, or that he was deified for his deeds.